zanelouis/Credit_Risk_Analysis/README.md

 Results: the accuracy score is 93%, the precision is 99% and the recall is 94%

-## Conclusion
+## Summary
-The Easy Ensemble AdaBoost Classifier is the most accurate of all the tests due to having the highest accuracy and precision scores.
+The Easy Ensemble AdaBoost Classifier is the most accurate of all the tests that should be used here by having the highest accuracy and precision scores.